Chấn thương đầu ngón tay Thông tin

 Treatment

-• Management of partial fingertip amputation in adults depends on the degree of injury, employing various operative and non-operative techniques [4].
+• The precise management of fingertip injuries in adults depends on the degree of injury, with various operative and non-operative techniques available for successful employment [8].

-• The parallelogram flap is a better choice than the homodigital island flap for reconstruction of fingertip injuries with bone exposure [5].
+• The parallelogram flap is considered a better choice than the homodigital island flap for reconstruction of fingertip defects with bone exposure [2].

 Complications